Future Students' FAQ

 - Psychology with Cognitive Science Specialization

 Q. What is the average class size?
-It depends.
-The Design of User Interfaces class (CS/PSYC 6750) is around 40-50 people.
-The last module of Engineering Psychology was 8-9 people.
+It varies.
+The required first semester Design of User Interfaces class (CS/PSYC 6750) is around 40-50 people.
+Many classes that you will take in your second year will have 20 to 30 students.

 Q. What are some student-favorite classes?
 If you are Psych or CS track, LCC 6311 Visual Culture and Design (Carl DiSalvo) will be very useful to learn new design tools.
 PSYC 8040 Assistive Technology (Bruce Walker) is also highly regarded.
 Talk to other students and professors, and feel free to sit it in on lectures to sample them.

 Q. Can I take classes on the evenings, weekends, or over the Internet?
-Most classes are taught Monday to Friday, 9 a.m. to 6 p.m., though an occasional class might be scheduled later.
+Classes are taught Monday to Friday, 9 a.m. to 6 p.m.
 Distance learning courses are not available.

 Q. Can I take some Management Technology courses as part of my HCI degree program?
 Yes.
 The courses that can be taken as elective courses are: MGT 6056 - Electronic Commerce, MGT 6326 - Collaborative Product Development, MGT/ISyE - 6772 Managing Resources of the Technological Firm MGT 8803 - Software Project Management If you complete all four of these courses, you can earn the Management of Technology Certificate from the College of Management.